Make Every Trip a Good One. 9 Things You Need to Guarantee a Good Travel Experience

 Getting to your destination and finding a place to stay is only part of the battle.
 Once you’ve arrived, you’ve got to figure out where to go, how to get around, and how to meet people.
 No matter how great your hotel is, you’re going to want to (or should want to) get out.
 Once you leave the lobby, have these essentials ready to go.

 The citizens of a country come alive when you speak their language.
 It isn’t just respectful to learn a few phrases in the country your visiting, it will noticeably improve your trip.
 Memrise is a practical language helper designed for just this purpose.
 Memrise’s learning tools rely on short clips of native speakers relaying different words and phrases, which help you to pick up tone, pronunciation, and cadence.
-It then provides a written translation of the recited words, and continues to repeat them so that you can hear it in the new language as you read it in your native language.
+It then provides a written translation of the recited words, and continues to repeat them so that you can hear it in the new language.
 Memrise is available in 22 languages, including Arabic, Turkish, Swedish, Polish, and Mongolian; all accessible via your smartphone and tablet.
-The free version lets you tap into a few gratis lessons each day, picking up new words and phrases as time permits.
-To reap all of the benefits, you’ll need to subscribe to one of Memrise Pro’s three plans.
-You can pick up one month for $8.99, a year for $3.33 per month, and unlimited lifetime access for a one-time payment of $119.99.
+The free version lets you tap into a few lessons each day, but to reap all of the benefits, you’ll need to subscribe to one of Memrise Pro’s three plans.
+You can pick one month for $8.99, a year for $3.33 per month, or unlimited lifetime access for a one-time payment of $119.99.